ewancoder/tyr-ops/tyr-data.md

 - `tyr-${ENV}-sec-postgres-password` - default postgres password
 - `tyr-${ENV}-sec-aircaptain-secrets` - aircaptain application secrets env file
 - `tyr-${ENV}-sec-dp` - data protection certificate

+#### API service secrets.env content

+Previously all the secrets were stored together in the `secrets.env` file.
+Now we store them in docker secrets.

+These are the secrets for the TyR infrastructure, that should be separate for each service:

+Stored in: `tyr-$ENV-sec-$APP-secrets` secret.

+- `SeqApiKey` - API key for this specific App for Seq ingestion
+- `DbConnectionString` - Connection string to the database
+- `DATABASE_URL` - Connection string to the database, in the format for Database Migrations (dbmate)
+  - This secret can be moved away after we migrate to ephemeral services, and it's only needed in the env file, not in the Docker secret
+- `POSTGRES_PASSWORD` - This secret was used before for specifying the default Postgres password
+  - Now we are specifying it using a separate cluster-wide secret, so we can remove it from the secrets.env
+- `CacheConnectionString` - Service-specific cache connection string for anything that needs distributed cache

+These are the secrets that are still there, but can be moved out to "global" env secrets:

+Stored in: `tyr-$ENV-sec-secrets` secret.

+- `SeqUri` - URL for Seq logs ingestion
+- `DpCertPassword` - Password for data protection certificate
+- `GlobalCacheConnectionString` - Connection string to the Global cache (shared between services of one env, for things like data protection)